NomicFoundation/hardhat/docs/README.md

 ### Folders

 The next level is a folder.
 It can contain nesting folders and `*.md` files.
 Each `*.md` file represents a single documentation page.
 Folders usually are represented in a sidebar as a group of items with a common title - each item in this group opens a separate file in the folder.
 Folders can be nested but it only affects the page's path on the website, sidebar navigation is always of two levels.
-To configure folders we're using `_dirinfo.yaml` files which can contain the following settings:
+To configure folders, we're using `_dirinfo.yaml` files which can contain the following settings:

 **section-title**: the title of a group in the sidebar.
 It's optional, if skipped the folder name will be used.